Codecademy/docs/content/php/concepts/comments/comments.md

 ---
-Title: 'Comments'
+Title: "Comments"
-Description: 'Comments are text placed inside code that is not executed.
+Description: "Comments are text placed inside code that is not executed.
 They are intended as documentation or explanation of the code they are a part of.
 PHP marks comments in three different ways: - // will mark a comment from where it appears until the end of the line (or code block). - # will also mark a comment from where it appears until the end of the line (or code block). - Multi-line comments are marked by / ... / with everything in between marked as a comment.
-Single line comments extend to the end of the line, or the end of the PHP block. ?> will not be commented out, instead, ?> will terminate the comment.'
+Single line comments extend to the end of the line, or the end of the PHP block. ?> will not be commented out, instead, ?> will terminate the comment."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Comments'
+  - "Comments"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Comments are text placed inside code that is not executed.
 They are intended as documentation or explanation of the code they are a part of.